 Fluoride is one of the biggest advances in oral health.
 It is very powerful in strengthening the enamel thereby reducing the likelihood of tooth decay.
-It is advisable to for you to take fluoridated water and if you don’t, you should speak with your dentist and a fluoride application may be suggested for your teeth.
+It is advisable to for you to take fluoridated water and if you don’t, you should speak with your emergency dentist and a fluoride application may be suggested for your teeth.
 However, you should be modest when using fluoride for children because it can lead to white spots on their teeth.

 #4.
 Brush twice daily and floss once

 Tooth decay and gum disease are not common to older people alone.
 It has been established that 75% of teenagers experience bleeding gums.
 As a result of this, daily brushing and flossing is very essential and your toothbrush needs to be changed 3 to 4 times in one year.
 Teenagers that use braces require special toothbrushes as well as other dental hygiene tools for brushing.
 You can speak with your dentist near me or orthodontist about this.
 Senior citizens suffering from arthritis or other problems may have difficulties in holding the toothbrush or making use of a floss.
 Some of them can make use of an electric toothbrush.
 While others can place a foam tube or bicycle grip over the handle of their regular toothbrush.
 So that it will be not be difficult to hold.

 #5.
 Rinse or chew gum after meals

 You can rinse your mouth with an antibacterial mouthwash, in addition to flossing and brushing.
 This will go a long way in preventing tooth decay and gum disease.
 You can also go for sugar-free chewing gum after meal so that the saliva flow in your mouth will be increased and this will wash away bacteria and counteracts acid.